microsoftgraph/group-membership-management/README.md

         When running the pipeline for the first time you might be prompted to authorize resources, click on "Authorize resources" buttons.

+        *Points to remember while running the pipeline:*
+         * *If you see an error task `mspremier.BuildQualityChecks.QualityChecks-task.BuildQualityChecks` is missing, install it from [here](https://marketplace.visualstudio.com/items?itemName=mspremier.BuildQualityChecks&ssr=false&referrer=https%3A%2F%2Fapp.vssps.visualstudio.com%2F#overview)*
+         * *If you see an error `no hosted parallelism has been purchased or granted`, please fill out [this](https://aka.ms/azpipelines-parallelism-request) form to request a free parallelism grant*

 # Post-Deployment Tasks

 Once the pipeline has completed building and deploying GMM code and resources to your Azure resource groups, we need to make some final configuration changes.

 ### Grant SecurityGroup function access to the Queue and Topic

-Once your Function App `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-SecurityGroup has been created we need to grant it access to the Queue and Topic.
+Once your Function App `<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-SecurityGroup` has been created we need to grant it access to the Queue and Topic.

     QueueName: membership
     TopicName: syncjobs